2020 RAM 2500 and 3500 American Pickups in Australia: What You Need to Know They’re among...

 An ingrown toenail is an unwelcome affliction that is actually extremely common – one in ten people suffer from them globally.
 This is because there are a number of different contributing causes to the development of the condition, including lifestyle habits, hereditary biomechanical issues, trauma and ageing.

-Mark Lin is Australia’s leading sports podiatrist, Principal Sports Podiatrist and Director of Sydney-based Footwork Podiatry, and he says “most at risk are people who play a lot of sport, women who wear narrow shoes and older people who have difficulty in trimming their nails properly.
+Mark Lin is Australia’s leading sports podiatrist, Principal Sports Podiatrist and Director of The Footwork Clinic in Sydney Australia, and he says “most at risk are people who play a lot of sport, women who wear narrow shoes and older people who have difficulty in trimming their nails properly.

 Lin describes key factors that cause an ingrown toenail: